 Depending on the make and model, a sleep tracker may also record:

 - Pulse Oximeter

 - Ambient Light Sensor

 - Brain Wave Monitoring

-If you’re primarily concerned about your sleep, you’ll want a sleep tracker that measures your cardiac functions at the bare minimum.
-This can include heart rate and ECG, if available.
-As a bonus, you’d want something that can track your blood oxygen levels as well.
+If you’re primarily concerned about your sleep, you’ll want a sleep tracker that measures your cardiac functions.
+This can include heart rate, ECG, or blood oxygen levels.

 Wearing a sleep tracker on your wrist holds the key to providing insightful data on your sleep stages, nightly movement, and the time you spent asleep, awake, and in REM sleep.
 Sleep trackers also translate into everyday life by including data on your stress levels, fitness statistics, and information on the number of calories you burned.
 An added bonus?
 Sleep trackers often have smartwatch capabilities, so you can keep up with your notifications such as calls, texts, and calendar events all in one place.

 The best sleep trackers are an all-encompassing combination of the time you spend asleep and awake.

 Taylor strives to make learning about sleep apnea and sleep apnea therapies a breeze.
 Interested in sharing your story or have a topic you’d like CPAP.com to investigate?
 Contact us!